Adobe Version Cue is a software version tracking system for Adobe

 allows local attackers to gain root privileges.
 Version Cue includes a

-setuid root application named VCNative which contains a design error
+setuid root application named VCNative which is vulnerable to a symlink

-Successful exploitation allows local attackers to execute arbitrary
+Successful exploitation allows local attackers to write to arbitrary

-vulnerability affects only the Apple OS X platform and is only
+addition, the vulnerability affects only the Apple OS X platform and is

 iDEFENSE Labs has confirmed the existence of this vulnerability in